 Q. Who qualifies for an EB-1A green card?

-The EB-1A is reserved for individuals who have attained extraordinary achievement in the fields of business, education, science, art, and athletics.
+The EB-1A is for individuals with extraordinary achievements in the fields of business, education, science, art, and athletics.
 Qualified applicants are at the very top of their field and are widely known within the industry.
-The work being done must also be in a position to have a positive impact on the U.S.
+The work being done must also be in a position to positively impact the U.S.

 Q. How does the USCIS define “extraordinary”?